Bumblebee202111/doubean-public/README.md

 I repeated these steps on version 7 & 8, only to find that the ugly and lengthy code is still almost unchanged.
 It really surprised me.
 What I should do: pass tab info to the constructor / newInstance method / Bundle of a tab/page Fragment so it is always known to the tab.
 In my opinion, loading of tab info should happen \(be implemented\) inside the GroupDetailFragment \(autonomy\).
-I still haven't find an elegant solution to it.
+Till now, I still haven't find an elegant solution to it.